-The rate of return on an investment is the value of the investment plus gains the investment made throughout a given time period.
+The rate of return on an investment is the value of the investment plus gains the investment made throughout a given time period expressed as a fraction of the initial investment amount.
 The realized rate of return, more commonly referred to as the real rate of return, are the gains the investment made, offset by its losses and adjusted for inflation.

 Rate of Return